sschoener/cities-skylines-detour/README.md

 # Deprecated!
 This library is deprecated.
 It's a hack, has always been a hack, and was never intended to be more than that.
-It served its purpose and enabled modding for more than one game, making the world a bit better.
+It served its purpose and enabled advanced modding for more than just Cities: Skylines, making the world a bit better.
 Mission accomplished :)
 But now, there's a better, shinier, safer, more awesome alternative out there: [Harmony](https://github.com/pardeike/Harmony) -Sebastian